rach7777/monax-may/_includes/home-content/home-block1-smarterworld.md

 Existing solutions accomplish this only after substantial capital investment in land, labour and hardware.
 Blockchain technology, by contrast, achieves this through the use of mathematics and distributed computing - and without human oversight.

-Eris Industries uses blockchain technology to design and build self-operating and cryptographically secure distributed software systems.
+Eris Industries uses blockchain technology to design and build self-operating and cryptographically secure internet applications.

 #### With our platform, so can you.